William Macaulay Counselling

 Medication

-In some cases, medication is used as a temporary treatment option for reducing anxiety symptoms while you are taking it.
-However, it does not address the underlying causes.
+In certain cases, medication offers temporary relief from anxiety symptoms while being used.
+However, it does not address the underlying causes of anxiety.

 Natural Home Remedies